80th Annual Meeting in Williamsburg, Virginia (2024)

 Location TBD.

-The museum reception will be held at Colonial Williamsburg’s Art Museum Complex, which contains the Abby Aldrich Rockefeller Folk Art Museum and the DeWitt Wallace Decorative Arts Museum.
+In addition to a reception, attendees will receive a pass to visit Colonial Williamsburg’s Art Museum Complex at their leisure.
+This museum complex contains the Abby Aldrich Rockefeller Folk Art Museum and the DeWitt Wallace Decorative Arts Museum.
 A recent $40 million, 65,000 square foot expansion has led to seven new galleries for over 70,000 examples of fine, decorative, mechanical and folk art in addition to the over 16 million archaeological objects at Colonial Williamsburg more generally.

 The Council of Virginia Archaeologists (COVA) welcomes visitors to celebrate archaeology throughout the Commonwealth for a day-long, family-friendly, special event at Colonial Williamsburg.
 This event offers the opportunity to showcase the depth and breadth of Virginia archaeology on the eve of COVA’s 50th anniversary to the public and our SEAC colleagues attending the annual conference in Williamsburg at the same time.
 Visitors can interact with COVA archaeologists at stations representing various themes in Virginia archaeology including public education and outreach, current tools and techniques for archaeological survey and excavation, material culture and artifact curation, and community history and collaboration.
 Visitors will also be able to view active archaeological excavations at the nearby Custis Square site.
 Additional program elements may include welcome remarks and a public program about archaeology with a Colonial Williamsburg interpreter.
 The goal of the event is to foster public awareness and support for the preservation of Virginia’s archaeological resources and highlight 50 years of Virginia archaeology in one place.